 The program is a one year full time residential program.

 The PGPEx-(MBEE) curriculum comprises a blend of core and elective courses, supplemented by specialized courses on industry sectors to develop business leaders for Emerging Economies.
 The institutes offer ample opportunities for all round development of an individual through a pedagogy structured towards active experiential learning and participant oriented case methodology.
 The meticulously framed curriculum and the Case based pedagogy provides a rich blend of basic and functional management courses supplemented by some specialized capstone modules.
 In the effort of developing a curriculum that best describes the above challenges we have developed novel approaches by integrating various practices from the corporate and the academic world.

 The PGPEx-(MBEE) curriculum focuses on the business practices in Emerging Economies.
-The participants will have to undertake industrial visits in Emerging Economy(ies) to understand the business practices, further there would be a mandatory industrial visits and classroom training in China (for Non-Chinese) (or/and other emerging economies), in India (for Non-Indian).
+The participants will have to undertake industrial visits in Emerging Economy(ies) to understand the business practices, further there would be a mandatory industrial visits and classroom training in emerging economies, in India (for Non-Indian).
 Participants of PGPEx-(MBEE) will learn to analyze problems, think strategically, and build global organizations.
 Plus, they will develop teaming skills and cultural awareness required for their successful career in the emerging economies.

 The PGPEx-(MBEE) curriculum incorporates best business practices and issues affecting each world region with focus on Emerging Economies.
 No culture or perspective dominates the curriculum and it is envisaged to provide the participants with a broad and balanced worldview.
 Each participant will learn to analyze problems, think strategically, and build organizations.
 Moreover, they will develop leadership skills, with emphasis on working with multicultural global teams.